adrianw1832/boris_bike/README.md

 overwhelming for the first couple of days, getting used to the syntax and working with another person.
 I also found the whole concept and routine of TDD very alien and difficult to get used to.
-Having said that, I was much more comfortable with it at the end of the week.
+Having said that, I was much more comfortable with it at the end of the Week.
+Committing to Github was also so new to me that I practically forgot about it.

 ##Technologies used